 1. Temples in Rishikesh

 A trip to Rishikesh is complete without visiting its ancient temples.
-The temples that you need to visit are Raghunath temple, Lakshman temple, Trayambakeshwar Temple, Mansa Devi temple, Maya Devi temple and Chandi Devi temple.
+The temples that you need to visit are Raghunath temple, Lakshman temple, Trayambakeshwar Temple, Mansa Devi temple, Maya Devi temple, and Chandi Devi temple.
 A few minutes from Rishikesh is Neelkanth temple, dedicated to Lord Shiva, which is very popular among the locals.

 Don’t miss the Aartis while in Rishikesh.

 Rishikesh is one of the places in India that is famous for its iconic Aartis or prayers that are offered to the Ganges.
 There are 2 places at which the Aarti happens in Rishikesh.
 For a bigger ceremony comprising of a large crowd, head to the Triveni Ghat where the Aarti commences just at the time of sunset.
 Walk your way to reach there a bit early so that you can get a good spot to photograph and witness the ceremony well.
 It is expected that you wear a decent outfit with your shoulders and knees closed.
-The other place which is close to the centre where the Aarti happens is Har ki Pauri Ghat, where a similar ceremony but on a small scale is held every day.
+The other place which is close to the center where the Aarti happens is Har ki Pauri Ghat, where a similar ceremony but on a small scale is held every day.

 2. Adventure in Rishikesh